What’s great food, a killer location, and mind-blowing restaurant design without a team to make it all come to life?

 17. Look the Part: Your servers are, quite literally, the face of your restaurant.
 Part of their responsibilities are coming to work looking presentable – they are representing your business, after all!
 This includes things like showing up in a clean uniform.

-19. Clear Tables: Once tables are done eating, servers need to clear tables promptly.
+19. Clear Tables: Once tables are done eating, servers need to clear food and dishes from tables promptly.
 Nobody wants to chat over dirty dishes.

 20. Process Payments: Cash or credit?
-Part of your servers responsibilities include processing payments – either at the table or at your POS terminals.
+Part of a food server job responsibilities include processing payments – either at the table or at your POS terminals.
 While this often means the end of the meal, it doesn’t mean the end of the guest experience.
 A smooth payment experience ends the meal on a high note.

-21. Communicate with Kitchen Staff: Being a good communicator is not only just part of being a good team member, but essential for servers.
+21. Communicate with Kitchen Staff: Being a good communicator is not only just part of being a good team member, but essential for a server.
 If your front of house and kitchen staff are communicating effectively, you can avoid a lot of comped meals, missed allergies, and dishes sent back.

 22. Stock Supplies: This can vary from refilling table napkins to topping up condiments like ketchup and mustard.
 When things slow down, these responsibilities can keep your servers busy and ensure your restaurant generally runs smoother.

-23. Be Flexible with Timing: Whether a shift gets cut short or they end up on a long evening, servers need to be flexible.
+23. Be Flexible with Timing: Whether a shift gets cut short or they end up on a long evening, wait staff need to be flexible.
 The hours of a server are rarely a simple nine to five!

 24. Be on Your Feet: Balancing plates, running drinks, and skipping from table to table – the responsibilities of a server never end!
 You’ll want servers who are able to balance it all after a day on their feet.
 (Pro tip: make sure your servers are wearing shoes that keep them safe and comfortable after being on their feet for eight – or more! – hours a day).